travetto/travetto/module/model-query/README.md

    *  `field: { $gt: Date | RelativeTime }` checks if value is greater than
    *  `field: { $gte: Date | RelativeTime }` checks if value is greater than or equal to

 **Note**: Relative times are strings consisting of a number and a unit.  e.g. -1w or 30d.
-These times are always relative to Date.now, but should make building  quieries more natural.
+These times are always relative to Date.now, but should make building queries more natural.

 ### Array Fields